-A third of sub-Saharan Africa’s (SSA) population comprises persons aged 10–24 years.
+A third of sub-Saharan Africa’s population comprises persons aged 10–24 years.
 These youth are growing up in a context marked by pervasive poverty, limited educational opportunities, high HIV/AIDS prevalence, widespread conflict, and weak social controls.
-Published research on the broad issues that affect youth health and wellbeing in SSA is limited and centers heavily on sexual and reproductive health.
-In this commentary, we provide a broad overview of sub-Saharan African youth, highlight research gaps with respect to youth health and wellbeing, and describe potential avenues to develop the region’s research capacity on youth health and wellbeing.
+Published research on the broad issues that affect youth health and wellbeing in sub-Saharan Africa is limited and centers heavily on sexual and reproductive health.
+In this commentary, the authors provide a broad overview of sub-Saharan African youth, highlight research gaps with respect to youth health and wellbeing, and describe potential avenues to develop the region’s research capacity on youth health and wellbeing.

 Kabiru, C.W.; Izugbara, C.O.; Beguy, D. The health and wellbeing of young people in sub-Saharan Africa: an under-researched area?
 BMC International Health and Human Rights (2013) 13 (1) 11.
 [DOI: 10.1186/1472-698X-13-11]